apache/ambari/ambari-logsearch/ambari-logsearch-web/README.md

 Run `npm start` or `yarn start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Webpack Development Config
-In order to use Webpack Devserver proxy without changing the main config file and commit accidentally we can use a `webpack.config.dev.js` file for that.
-So you can set a service URL in order to test the UI against real data.
+In order to use the UI without changing the main webpack config file (and commit accidentally) we can use a `webpack.config.dev.js` file for that.
+So you can set a service URL proxy.

 The content of the `webpack.config.dev.js` can be:
 ```